 Solar energy production requires only minimal water consumption, conserving available resources of water for other uses.
 Notably, the solar industry supports approximately 250,000 jobs in the US alone.

 Hydroelectric power uses the natural force of flowing water to turn turbines attached to a generator.
 Hydroelectric plants have been in operation since 1882, when the world’s first such installation began producing energy in Appleton, Wisconsin.
-Today, hydroelectric sources, including some 2,500 dams across the country, are responsible for approximately 7.3 percent of all electrical power produced in the US.
+As reported by the EIA, hydroelectric sources, including some 2,500 dams across the country, are responsible for approximately 7.3 percent of all electrical power produced in the US.

 The generation of hydroelectric power, like wind and solar, offers the enormous advantage of producing relatively minute amounts of toxic emissions.
 A signal benefit of hydropower is that it can upload power to the grid immediately, with some hydroelectric plants capable of going from zero to maximum output exceptionally quickly.